auth0/docs/articles/native-platforms/ios-objc/01-login.md

 >
 > To learn how to save and manage the tokens and profile in detail, please read [this guide](/libraries/lock-ios/save-and-refresh-jwt-tokens).
 Note that Lock on its own will not save these for you.

 Done.
 You've implemented Login and SignUp with Auth0 in your iOS ObjectiveC project.
 You're awesome!

-> You can also <a href="/package/native-mobile-samples/master?path=iOS/profile-sample-objc&type=replace&filePath=iOS/profile-sample-objc/ProfileSample/Info.plist${account.clientParam}">download</a> our sample project that shows how to store/update your user profile with Auth0.
+> You can also <a href="/package/native-mobile-samples/master?path=iOS/profile-sample-objc&type=replace&filePath=iOS/profile-sample-objc/ProfileSample/Info.plist${account.clientParam}">download</a> our sample project, which shows how to store/update your user profile with Auth0.

-### Optional: Configure your Social Connections' handlers
+### Optional: Configure your Social Connections' Handlers

 In order to have a simple login mechanism through social connections, all you have to do is enable them in your account's [dashboard](${uiURL}/#/connections/social).
-Every social connection you switch on there, will appear in the Login screen of your app.
+Every social connection you switch on there will appear in the Login screen of your app.
 That's pretty much it!